 No. Registered volunteers (including students and students enrolled in an internship program) are not covered by the State's workers' compensation program.
 Workers' Compensation is provided to University employees, including student employees.
 It is recommended registered volunteers obtain their own health/medical coverage prior to assisting the University.
 However, the Arizona Department of Administration, Risk Management Section has purchased an accident, medical, and accidental death and dismemberment plan for registered volunteers to Arizona State agencies.
 This plan is designed to cover registered volunteers while they participate in NAU authorized volunteer activities.
 The plan will reimburse for eligible expenses which are not payable by the volunteer’s health care plan or any other insurance plan providing reimbursement for medical expenses.
-Claim forms can be obtained from NAU Property and Liability Insurance Services at (928) 523-2009 or on State Risk Management’s web site at: 1) Summary, 2) Policy, and 3) Claims Form.
+Claim forms can be obtained from NAU Insurance and Claims Services at (928) 523-2009.

 Do students have medical coverage if injured during an on-campus University activity?

 No. RMS does not provide medical coverage to enrolled students injured while participating in University-related activities or academic programs (e.g. internship programs, science/art labs, band/flag line, theatrical performances, physical education activities, club/organization functions).
 However, if a student wishes to file a claim against the State of Arizona for injuries, a third-party liability claim (Notice of Claim Against the State of Arizona form) would be the mechanism available.
 Students are encouraged to obtain medical/health insurance prior to participation.